 Fossil is not just a simple American watch brand.
 Aside from its trendy fashion watches in the iconic tin boxes, Fossil also designs, manufactures, and distributes products for other brands such as Armani Exchange, Diesel, Michael Kors, Kate Spade New York, Tony Burch, and many others.

-Regardless, Fossil watches per se are well-respected, especially among fashion watches.
+While watch snobs may look down upon Fossil, their watches and the ones they make through licensing agreements are some of the best-selling fashion watches.
 They have quite a wide range of designs – modern, sporty, classy, etc. The movements used also have quartz and Swiss options.
 It is pretty much easy to find a Fossil watch that will suit your preference.

 Invicta is a Swiss watch brand that started way back in 1837.
 However, many are quite doubtful of Invicta watches because of their affordability.
-After some research, we find that it’s pretty understandable why Invicta does not gain as much respect as other Swiss brands.
+One of the most common questions we get is how Invicta can be so inexpensive and often on-sale.

-Although Invicta boasts of its Swiss heritage, not all of their watches are fully Swiss-made.
+Although Invicta boasts of its Swiss heritage, not all of its watches are fully Swiss-made.
 In fact, many of its products come from Asia and are equipped with Japanese quartz movements.
 However, it does not mean that Invicta watches are not worth buying.
-They still do have that luxurious design, despite not being at par with Rolex and Omega.
-They still have impressive quality offered at affordable price points.
+They still do have that luxury aesthetic at a budget price.
+If you like the look of Invicta with its large and often ornate dials, they still offer decent quality at very affordable price points.

 Next, we have a very young Danish watch brand – Nordgreen.
 It started only in 2017 by Jakob Wagner through a Kickstarter campaign.
 A year after, three of its collections were already successfully launched and funded.
 Nordgreen specializes in minimalist watches for men and women.